tw-eugeneoei/react-testing-library-cheatsheet/src/components/Dropdown/README.md

 -   `<ul>` with `role="listbox"`
 -   `<li>` with `role="option"`

 These will be the roles to interact with when writing tests in Testing Library.
-Though, in Material UI, the native HTML `<select>` element can be used through the `<NativeSelect>` component.
+Alternatively, to retain the styling and still use native `<select>`, pass `native` property to `<Select>` component.

+Or use `<NativeSelect>` component provided by Material UI.

 So, depending on the CSS framework used, how elements are accessed may vary.